Should the Emergency Protection Order for Western Chorus Frogs in Longueuil Be Kept?

 Official title: Evaluation by Environment and Climate Change Canada of the ongoing need for the Emergency Order for the Protection of the Western Chorus Frog (Longueuil)

-A tiny frog in Longueuil, Quebec has been protected by an emergency federal order since 2021.
+A tiny frog in Longueuil, Quebec has been protected by an emergency order since 2021.
 Now the government wants to know if that protection is still needed.
-Why the review?
-The city recently changed its zoning rules, and officials want to assess whether local protections are now strong enough to keep the frog safe without federal intervention.
+Recent zoning changes in the area have triggered this review.
+If the order is lifted, development could resume in the frog's habitat.

 Why This Matters

-Live near the Boisé Du Tremblay area in Longueuil?
-This decision affects what can be built there.
-If the emergency order is lifted, development restrictions could ease.
-For wildlife enthusiasts, this is about whether a threatened species keeps its strongest legal shield.
+Live near the Boisé Du Tremblay in Longueuil?
+This decision affects what can be built in your neighbourhood.
+Care about wildlife conservation?
+This is a chance to weigh in on whether a threatened species keeps its legal protection.
+Developers and landowners in the area are also directly affected.

 What Could Change